rust-lang/rfcs/text/3331-phantomdata-dropck.md

 the outdated comment (which hasn't changed since rustc 1.2, a couple of months before [RFC 1238]), this is what the compiler-internal `Unique<T>` pointer uses `PhantomData` for.

+It's also pointing out that these changes are sound - `ManuallyDrop` has them, and while `ManuallyDrop` is unsound in the presence of parametric drop, we do not have parametric drop since [RFC 1238].
+In fact, this change is basically implicitly wrapping every `Copy` type in `ManuallyDrop`.

 The main alternative would be to special case `PhantomData` in NLL.
 It is yet unclear how to accomplish that.